Prices include all inclusive board basis

 View all hotels

-Set in a prime beachfront location along Santa Maria’s golden sands and just a short stroll from the main town, we’re delighted to welcome Oasis Salinas Sea back into our collection.
+Set in a prime beachfront location along Santa Maria’s golden sands and just a short stroll from the main town, Oasis Salinas Sea is a beach-lover's paradise.

 Our Expert Opinion